parisepigenetics/RASflow_EDC/README.md

 [username@clust-slurm-client RASflow_IFB]$ squeue -u username
 ```

-You should also check Slurm output files.
+You should also check SLURM output files.

 ### Description of the log files

 The first job is the main script.
 This job will call one or several snakefiles (`.rules` files) that define small workflows of the individual steps.
-There are Slurm outputs at the 3 levels.
+There are SLURM outputs at the 3 levels.
 1. [Main script](#1-main-script)
 2. [Snakefiles](#2-snakefiles)
 3. [Individual tasks](#3-individual-tasks)